Everything you need to know about eligibility, tuition, payment plans, timing, certification & more.

 Yes!
 The program is completely virtual, no travel required.

-We estimate that with the recorded content, live sessions, and the work you’ll do on your own and with your assigned partner, you’ll spend 10-12 hours per week on this course.
+We estimate that with the recorded content, live sessions, and the work you’ll do on your own and with your assigned partner, you’ll spend 10 to 12 hours per week on this course.

 Yes, we’ll hold live support sessions at various times and make every effort to accommodate those living in different time zones.
 And of course since the content is virtual, you can access it anytime.

-You’ll learn in a variety of ways—as we said, there will be live sessions, video content and slide decks, as well as audio content, downloadable worksheets and resources.
+You’ll learn in a variety of ways.
+There will be live sessions, video content, and slide decks, as well as audio content and downloadable worksheets and resources.
 All you need is an internet connection to participate!